AndrewOhyara/css-custom-vscripts/README.md

 IncludeScript("name_of_the_file", getrootable());

-// Including it in a specific scope (ex. a table or an entity scope) IncludeScript("name_of_the_file", your_scope)
+// Including it in a specific scope (ex. a table or an entity scope)
+// Your scope must exists before including any script file IncludeScript("name_of_the_file", your_scope)

 // EXAMPLE